temporalio/priority-fairness-streamlit-demo/README.md

 ![Task queue concurrency demo](concurrency.gif)

-Stop any local Temporal server or Streamlit process using those ports, then run:
+Stop any local Temporal server or Streamlit process, then run:

 ```bash
 docker compose up --build
 ```

 Compose builds the pinned preview server and the Python demo application locally, creates the `default` namespace, and starts the dashboard and all workers.
-The first server build can take several minutes; subsequent runs use Docker's build cache.
-Open [http://localhost:8501](http://localhost:8501); all four tabs are available in this setup.
+The first server build can take several minutes.
+Open [http://localhost:8501](http://localhost:8501)

-The stack is isolated from Temporal Cloud.
-It connects directly to its own `temporal` container and does not read or modify Temporal CLI profiles.

 Stop it when finished: